-Simon Baker’s film of Tim Winton’s award-winning novel Breath, shot on location in Denmark, has opened in cinemas around Australia and is receiving enthusiastic reviews.
+Simon Baker’s film of Tim Winton’s award-winning novel Breath, shot on location in Denmark, received enthusiastic reviews on its release in 2018.

 Breath premiered in Albany on Saturday 21 April at a gala event featuring Simon Baker, Tim Winton, Samson Coulter and Ben Spence.
 A capacity crowd welcomed the film and gave it resounding applause.

 Funding secured through the GSDC helped to clinch the decision to produce Breath in the Great Southern.
 Baker, who stars in The Mentalist, plays the lead role and is the film's director.

 Breath was supported by $1.5 million in State Government funding through the GSDC and $800,000 through Screenwest and Lotterywest.